Black Rice Pudding / Nap Naang made the Rongmei Naga Style

 Nap Naang is a black rice pudding made with sticky black rice.
 This is a mildly sweet pudding that has a natural nutty flavor due to the black rice.

-This Nap Naang recipe calls for the glutinous or sticky black rice.
+This Nap Naang recipe calls for glutinous or sticky black rice.
 I found this rice in the local natural food store.
 It is the unpolished whole grain of traditional sticky white rice.

 Preparation time - 10 minutes plus overnight soaking